 This new compilation on DVD with accompanying anthology covers twice as many poets from many more parts of the world, including Albania, Australia, Brazil, Canada, Denmark, Estonia, Finland, India, Italy, Jamaica, Korea, Kurdistan, Lithuania, Macedonia, Malawi, the Netherlands, Pakistan, Poland, Romania, Sweden and the USA, as well as from Britain and Ireland.
 It also includes some longer features giving more context to the poet’s work, most notably the films of Robert Adamson and Ruth Stone.

 Most of the films present informal, one-to-one readings, with the poets reading to you in person.
 They enhance your appreciation of the poetry.
 You hear how the poems sound; you see how the poets read and present their work.
-Poets writing in other languages read in the original with the English translations read by themselves or by their translators.
+Poets writing in other languages read in the original with the English translations read by themselves or by their translators or given as subtitles.
 Some poets are also captured in live performance.

 T.S.
 Eliot once described poetry as 'one person talking to another', while W.H.
 Auden believed it was essential to hear poetry read aloud, for ‘no poem, which when mastered, is not better heard than read is good poetry’.
 In Person: World Poets presents the oral art of poetry in that spirit.

 There are over 14 hours of readings on four DVDs packaged with the book, and all the poems included in the films are printed in the book, with poems written in other languages alongside the translations, enabling you to follow either language as they are read on the film.
 Like the original In Person: 30 Poets, this new compilation gives readers a personal festival of poetry in DVD and book form for viewing at home on laptop or TV.
 It is also a unique educational resource for the teaching and appreciation of poetry.